 What is the cost of mediation?

-The mediator charges a fee and the fee arrangement will depend on the type of mediation the parties use.
+The mediator charges a fee, and the fee arrangement will depend on the type of mediation the parties use.
 The mediator usually charges a flat fee if the mediation is scheduled for a full day or half day.
 If the parties meet with the mediator in shorter joint sessions, then the mediator typically charges an hourly fee.
-If each party is also represented by an attorney then attorney’s fees will apply for time spent at the mediation and advising the parties.
+GoransonBain Ausley offers flat fee pricing for Mediation sessions outside the traditional half or full day sessions.
+If you are also represented by an attorney, then attorney’s fees will apply for time spent at the mediation and advising on your case.